cornell-brg/pydgin/README.rst

 Pydgin simulator generation also works much faster if you have the PyPy binary installed.
-You can either compile this yourself from source, or download a precompiled version from the PyPy homepage:
+You can either compile this yourself from source, or download a precompiled version from the PyPy homepage.

 - http://pypy.org/download.html

+Note that if you download a tarball of the PyPy source instead of cloning it from BitBucket, it must be version 2.5 or newer.

 -------------------------------------------------------------------------------
 Running Pydgin Instruction Set Simulators